 - a.
 Both the exhaust vent and air intake run the length of the chimney. - b.
 The top of the chimney is sealed and weatherproofed. - c.
-The termination clearances shown in Figure 15 are maintained. - d.
-No other gas fired or fuel-burning equipment is vented through the chimney.
+The termination clearances shown in Figure 17 are maintained. - d.
+No other gas fired or fuel burning appliances are vented through the chimney.